Title: | Minimalist Async Evaluation Framework for R |

 A ‘mirai’ object.

-The expression ‘.expr’ will be evaluated in a separate R process in a clean environment (not the global environment), consisting only of the objects in the list or environment supplied to ‘.args’, with the named objects passed as ‘...’ (from the environment if one was supplied) assigned to the global environment of that process.
+The expression ‘.expr’ will be evaluated in a separate R process in a clean environment (not the global environment), consisting only of the objects supplied to ‘.args’, with the objects passed as ‘...’ assigned to the global environment of that process.

-For evaluation to occur as if in your global environment, supply objects to ‘...’ rather than ‘.args’.
-For stricter scoping, use ‘.args’, which limits, for example, where variables not explicitly passed as arguments to functions are found.
+For evaluation to occur as if in your global environment, supply objects to ‘...’ rather than ‘.args’, e.g. for free variables or helper functions defined in function bodies, as scoping rules may otherwise prevent them from being found.

 If an error occurs in evaluation, the error message is returned as a